Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzExpressRouteCrossConnection.md

 ## SYNTAX

 ```
-Get-AzureRmExpressRouteCrossConnection [-Name <String>] [-ResourceGroupName <String>]
+Get-AzExpressRouteCrossConnection [-Name <String>] [-ResourceGroupName <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmExpressRouteCrossConnection** cmdlet is used to retrieve an ExpressRoute cross connection object from your subscription.
+The **Get-AzExpressRouteCrossConnection** cmdlet is used to retrieve an ExpressRoute cross connection object from your subscription.
 AzureRmExpressRouteCrossConnection
 ## EXAMPLES

 ### Example 1: Get the ExpressRoute cross connection
 ```
-Get-AzureRmExpressRouteCrossConnection -Name $CrossConnectionName -ResourceGroupName $rg
+Get-AzExpressRouteCrossConnection -Name $CrossConnectionName -ResourceGroupName $rg
 ```

 ## PARAMETERS